Buy Versus Rent Calculator

-Evaluate the financial tradeoffs between renting and buying a home and determine which option makes the most sense for you.
+Use our Buy Versus Rent Calculator to evaluate the financial tradeoffs between buying and renting a home to determine which option makes the most sense for you.
 Analyze numerous scenarios including annual rent increases and changes in property value.
-This calculator factors in all of the expenses associated with home ownership to provide an accurate comparison between home ownership and renting
+This Buy Versus Rent Calculator factors in all of the expenses associated with home ownership including property tax and insurance plus closing costs when you buy a home, to provide an accurate comparison between home ownership and renting.
+The calculator also enables you to understand your homeowners equity and profit or loss from buying a property.
+If you are evaluating if you should rent or buy a home, use the informative calculator to make an informed decision.

 Monthly Housing Payments